 Recruiting starts when a player puts on a competitive uniform whether you agree with it or not.
 Regardless of whether you know what schools you are interested in, or feel ready or not to be scouted, coaches are always watching you play and formulating opinions of players and feedback from club coaches and dialogue is frequent.
-Top D1 schools recruit (i.e allocate scholarship $) much earlier (FR or even younger) while on the other end of the spectrum Nescac & Ivy schools track players years before being able to commit to their recruits in the Senior year of HS.
+Top D1 schools recruit (i.e allocate scholarship $) much earlier (FR or even younger into middle school) while on the other end of the spectrum Nescac & Ivy schools track players years before being able to commit to their recruits which sometimes drags into a players' Senior year of high school.

 1: WORD OF MOUTH FROM TRUSTED AND REPUTABLE SOURCES:

 Personal recommendation from current and past professional soccer coaches & professional players and current & former college coaches.
 Like any industry and profession word of mouth recommendations from highly regarded individuals is worth a great deal.
-If these people like you as a player and person and they think you are a good fit for a team or club then a call or text from these people can alter a players career.
-Don't expect these individuals to exaggerate a players ability.
-They will do their homework before putting their name to a player as they want to protect their reputation they have built over generations in the game.
+If these people like you as a player and person and they think you are a good fit for a team or club an endorsement from these people can alter a players career.
+The individuals with integrity will not exaggerate a players ability.
+They will do their homework before putting their name to a player as they want to protect their reputation.
 Before they recommend a player they need to do their diligence also.
 The qualities they typically look for in a player is good technique, competitive spirit and soccer passion, tactical understanding, good decision making and ability to read the game.
 They look at a players first touch and creativity and physical prowess- pace, mobility, power.
-They may see you play in a game as a striker and recommend you as a midfielder or a defender so dont be surprised.
-Their eye for the game and insight is something that is subjective and they can see the intangibles that a person who has not played the game at the highest levels cannot see.
-If and when you impress them on the field, then you need to impress them with your personal character.
+They may see you play in a game as a striker and recommend you as a midfielder or a defender as the youth game differs from the college and professional game and even in the college game, a player who was a top striker in youth soccer may end up playing as a defender in college soccer due to the increase in physical and tactical requirements.
+Their eye for the game and insight is something that is subjective and they can see the intangibles that a person who has not played/coached the game at the highest levels cannot see so data and film are not things they tend to use when assessing a players competencies.
+If and when you impress them on the field, then you also need to impress them with your personal character.
 Are you dedicated, hard working, a good teammate, confident but not arrogant, can you bring out the best in other players?
 Are you punctual and reliable with respectable social habits?
 In short, are you someone who is going to reflect well on whomever is going to put their name to you?
+Is your coach going to write a glowing personal character reference?

 2: ATTEND COLLEGE ID CAMPS: